joaovbs96/minimal_opengl_cmake/README.md

 set(GLEW_LIBRARY "C:/glew-2.1.0/lib/Release/x64/glew32.lib")
 ```

-I use GLEW and GLFW3 here.
-It should work similarly if you want to use, say, GLUT.
+While I use GLEW and GLFW3 here, it should work similarly if you want to use, say, GLUT and other libraries.

+Feedback and contributions are appreciated :)